Watch blast rip through police truck - KION546

 The police chief did not describe the condition of the injured.

-In an earlier statement, the Los Angeles Fire Department said there 16 people were injured, including nine members of the LAPD, described as “all in fair condition with minor injuries” and one member of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), who had minor injuries.
+In an earlier statement, the Los Angeles Fire Department said 16 people were injured, including nine members of the LAPD.
+It described the officers as “in fair condition with minor injuries.”
+One member of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) had minor injuries.

-Of the six civilians mentioned in the statement, the LAFD said three sustained serious injuries and the other three had minor injuries.
+Of the six civilians, the LAFD said three sustained serious injuries and the other three had minor injuries.

 “Illegal fireworks pose a great danger and can cost lives.
 We will prosecute those who use or possess them to the fullest extent of the law,” he said in a statement.